 Possible three-dimensional structure of the structural protein E genes

-The possible three-dimensional structures of the structural proteins of the representative epidemic strains (HNQY2018014, 021, and 028) were predicted and compared with those of the DENV2-SS and Zhejiang/2017 strains.
-Homology modelling revealed that the five strains had the same three-dimensional structure.
-In addition, binding sites were predicted by the 3DLigandSite ligand binding site prediction server, and four protein binding sites (HIS429, ALA430, THR435, and GLY436) were observed in DENV-2SS (Fig. 6E).
-The Hunan epidemic strains and the Zhejiang/2017 strain had the same binding sites at ASN429, THR435, and GLY436 (Fig. 6D).
-HNQY2018028 had two different binding sites (429 and 430) compared to DENV-2SS (Fig. 6) and one different binding site (429) compared to the Zhejiang/2017 strain.
+The possible three-dimensional structure of structural proteins of the representative epidemic strains (HNQY2018014, 021, and 028) were predicted and compared with DENV2-SS and Zhejiang/2017 strain.
+Homology modeling revealed that five strains had the same three-dimensional structure.
+In addition, binding sites were also predicted by the 3DLigandSite ligand binding site prediction server, four protein binding sites were observed in DENV-2SS (HIS429, ALA430, THR435, and GLY436) (Fig. 6E).
+Hunan epidemic strains and the Zhejiang/2017 strain have the same binding sites at ASN429, THR435, and GLY436) (Fig. 6D).
+HNQY2018028 has two different binding sites (429 and 430) compared to DENV-2SS (Fig. 6) and one diverse binding site (429) compared to Zhejiang/2017.

-RDP4 software was used to analyse potential recombination events among HNQY2018001–HNQY2018089 and other representative DENV-2 virus strains.
-Preliminary analysis results showed that no recombination event occurred in these DENV-2 strains (p<0.05).
-The structural proteins of 202 strains were analysed, including 113 representative strains of DENV-2 and the 89 isolated strains.
-The MEEM method identified the maximum number of actively selected sites (n = 16).
+RDP4 software was used to analyze potential recombination events among HNQY2018001-HNQY2018089 and other representative DENV-2 virus strains.
+Preliminary analysis results showed that no recombination event may occur in these DENV-2 strains (p<0.05).
+The structural proteins of 202 strains were analyzed, including 113 representative strains of DENV-2 and 89 isolate strains.
+The results showed that the MEME method identifies the maximum number of actively selected sites (n = 16).
 However, the FEL, IFEL and FUBAR methods indicated that all 775 sites were under negative pressure (Table 1).
-Therefore, no significant evidence of positive selection was found with at least three different methods, so positive selection pressure at these sites cannot be determined.
+Therefore, no significant evidence of positive selection was presented in at least three different methods, so positive sites of selection pressure at these sites cannot be determined.